percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

  Usage: proxysql-admin [ options ]

  Options:
+  --config-file                   Override login credentials from command line and read login credentials from config file.
-  --proxysql-user=user_name        User to use when connecting to the ProxySQL service --proxysql-password[=password]   Password to use when connecting to the ProxySQL service --proxysql-port=port_num         Port to use when connecting to the ProxySQL service --proxysql-host=host_name        Hostname to use when connecting to the ProxySQL service --cluster-user=user_name         User to use when connecting to the Percona XTraDB Cluster node --cluster-password[=password]    Password to use when connecting to the Percona XTraDB Cluster node --cluster-port=port_num          Port to use when connecting to the Percona XTraDB Cluster node --cluster-host=host_name         Hostname to use when connecting to the Percona XTraDB Cluster node --enable                         Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable                        Remove Percona XtraDB Cluster configurations from ProxySQL --galera-check-interval          Interval for monitoring proxysql_galera_checker script (in milliseconds) --mode                           ProxySQL read/write configuration mode, currently it only support 'loadbal' mode
+  --proxysql-user=user_name       User to use when connecting to the ProxySQL service --proxysql-password[=password]  Password to use when connecting to the ProxySQL service --proxysql-port=port_num        Port to use when connecting to the ProxySQL service --proxysql-host=host_name       Hostname to use when connecting to the ProxySQL service --cluster-user=user_name        User to use when connecting to the Percona XtraDB Cluster node --cluster-password[=password]   Password to use when connecting to the Percona XtraDB Cluster node --cluster-port=port_num         Port to use when connecting to the Percona XtraDB Cluster node --cluster-host=host_name        Hostname to use when connecting to the Percona XtraDB Cluster node --monitor-user=user_name        User to use for monitoring Percona XtraDB Cluster nodes through ProxySQL --monitor-password[=password]   Password to for monitoring Percona XtraDB Cluster nodes through ProxySQL --pxc-app-user=user_name        Application user to use when connecting to the Percona XtraDB Cluster node --pxc-app-password[=password]   Application password to use when connecting to the Percona XtraDB Cluster node --enable                        Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable                       Remove Percona XtraDB Cluster configurations from ProxySQL --galera-check-interval         Interval for monitoring proxysql_galera_checker script(in milliseconds) --mode                          ProxySQL read/write configuration mode, currently it only support 'loadbal' mode --adduser                       Add Percona XtraDB Cluster application user to ProxySQL database

-.. note:: Before using the ``proxysql-admin`` tool, ensure that ProxySQL and nodes you want to add are running.
+  .. note:: Before using the ``proxysql-admin`` tool, ensure that ProxySQL and |PXC| nodes you want to add are running.

 Enabling ProxySQL
 -----------------

-Use the ``--enable`` option to do the following:
+Use the ``--enable`` option to automatically configure a |PXC| node into ProxySQL.
+The ``proxysql-admin`` tool will do the following:

 * Add |PXC| node into the ProxySQL database